Tricentis/qTest.Integration.Pulse/qtest/azure-devops/README.md

 ### Constant "RequirementParentID"

 The id of the parent module in the qTest requirements hierarchy where the Azure DevOps work items will be synchronized to as Requirements.
+All work items will be created as flat requirements in qTest under the parent module.

 You can create a new module in qTest Manager in the requirement hierarchy (e.g. "Azure DevOps") or you can select an existing module in the tree.